-interact and learn from a number of first-hand situations.
-The challenges of working with diverse team members will provide the learners not only with the possibility to look at entrepreneurship ideas from different perspectives, but also to come up with more creative, original and feasible solutions to challenges that will arise.
+In this unit, learners will become familiar not only with the main theories related to entrepreneurship and business start-ups but will have the opportunity to explore, interact and learn from a number of first-hand situations.
+The challenges of working with diverse team members will provide the learners not only with the possibility to look at entrepreneurial ideas from different perspectives, but also to come up with more creative, original and feasible solutions to arising challenges.

-The practical and realistic element of the unit will allow learners to engage and interact with different stakeholders from industry and public institutions.
-This real-life interaction will provide the ideal set up to link theory with practice in the real world.
+The practical and real-life element of the unit will allow learners to engage and interact with different stakeholders from industry and public institutions.
+This interaction will provide the ideal set up to link theory with practice in the real world.
 Learners are encouraged to get out of their comfort zone and explore their entrepreneurial spirit by combining creativity, innovation and risk taking to help seize an opportunity, improve current situations or solve problems they encounter in the real world.